 There is no charge for incidental use of space; for example, the use of classrooms for informational meetings.
 Repetitive or scheduled reservation of space is not considered incidental.
-There is no charge for use of traditional or designated public forums; however, such use must comply with campus time, place, and manner rules.
+There is no charge for use of free-speech-areastraditional or designated public forums;; however, such use must comply with campus time, place, and manner rules.